-1. Grade I: Dogs are not in pain.
+- Grade I: Dogs are not in pain.
 When the knee moves out of place, it can be massaged back to where it belongs.
 Since dogs carry most of their weight on their front legs, this dog will probably never need surgery if the problem is taken care of right away.

-2. Grade II: Dogs have a few more problems with the affected knee.
+- Grade II: Dogs have a few more problems with the affected knee.
 It can still be massaged back but it usually moves out of place again as soon as the dog starts walking around.
 A dog with this grade is usually not in pain but may develop arthritis and pain in the knee, and will sometimes need surgery.

-3. Grade III: Dogs with this level of luxation are usually already arthritic and in pain by the time they are seen.
+- Grade III: Dogs with this level of luxation are usually already arthritic and in pain by the time they are seen.
 The knee is out of the groove more than in it.

-4. Grade IV: Dogs no longer have a groove and the kneecap cannot be put back into place.
+- Grade IV: Dogs no longer have a groove and the kneecap cannot be put back into place.
 If this has been going on for a long time the dog is arthritic and in pain.
 A dog like this always needs surgery.

 Surgical repair of trick knees differs based on how the dog is built, how many changes have already occurred, and what the surgeon will think is going to work.
 Sometimes a dog can get by with having the kneecap ligaments strengthened with non-absorbable suture, some will need a deeper groove cut for the kneecap to move in, and some even need surgical changes to the bone where the kneecap attaches.
 When the bone has changed a specialist may need to do the surgery and the dog will have less of a chance of recovering.

 There are several nutritional, non-surgical alternatives.
-A non-surgical method is never going to change the anatomy of your dog´s leg.
+A non-surgical method is never going to change the anatomy of your dog's leg.
 You can choose to accept alternative theories or not, but of course by delaying surgery the chances of recovery after surgery are lessened.

-What a nutritional alternative can do is improve the dog´s health and the quality of the joint so that secondary changes are reduced.
+What a nutritional alternative can do is improve the dog's health and the quality of the joint so that secondary changes are reduced.
 This is an important issue with knee conditions and a reason that so many dogs develop arthritis in their knees as they become older.

-How Can A Trick Knee Be Fixed Without Surgery?
+How Can a Trick Knee Be Fixed Without Surgery?

 For more permanent results, however, you need to consider all of the following alternatives:

 - Walk your dog for a short distance several times a day: Exercise is good to treat many behavioral problems, and in this instance will also keep your dog physically healthier.
 Besides keeping off his excess weight, the muscles that hold his knee in place will be healthier.

-3. Improved diet: A raw or homemade organic diet may improve overall cartilage condition and make all joints, including the knee, healthier.
+- Improved diet: A raw or homemade organic diet may improve overall cartilage condition and make all joints, including the knee, healthier.
 A raw diet can even be made with beef traches and chicken legs, which will add glucosamine and improve the condition of the joint.

-6. Acupuncture: Consult a veterinarian who specializes in treating conditions of the knee.
+- Acupuncture: Consult a veterinarian who specializes in treating conditions of the knee.

 More About Your Dog